 - Users need to understand what they’ll get before they click on a link.
 Links should not say "Click Here" or "More…".

-- Link text and the page title of destination page should be related.
+- Link text and the page title of destination page should match or closely match.

 - If the link does not go to a web page (HTML), indicate the type of file/format that is behind the link (video or audio, document download, etc.).

 - Do not put up print products as HTML without modifying the content for the web.

 - Use fewer words than in the print version.
 Add appropriate links for the web version.